What Other Parents Are Reading

 Treating Athlete's Foot

-A doctor can often diagnose athlete's foot simply by examining the foot or by taking a small scraping of the affected skin to detect the presence of the fungus that causes athlete's foot.
+A doctor can often diagnose athlete's foot simply by examining the foot or by taking a small scraping of the affected skin to see if it has the fungus that causes athlete's foot.

 Over-the-counter antifungal creams and sprays may effectively treat mild cases of athlete's foot within a few weeks.
 Athlete's foot can recur or be more serious.
 If that's the case, ask your doctor about trying a stronger treatment.